 CUNY TV continues to be cablecast on Ch.
 75 (Time Warner and Cablevision/Optimum Brooklyn), Ch.
 77 (RCN) and Ch.
 30 (Verizon).

-The merger also provides CUNY TV with its own HD radio station, set to launch by the end of 2014.
+The merger also provides CUNY TV with its own HD radio station.

 Established in 1985, CUNY TV has been under the leadership of Executive Director Robert Isaacson since 1992.
 During his tenure, the station has steadily increased its ambition and scope, in 2009 becoming a full-capacity HD studio and post-production facility, with a six-camera mobile production truck.